-The SAICET works to be a learned community of civil engineers that aims to enable its members (through accountability and consultation) to effectively provide the public with economically and environmentally sustainable infrastructure.
+The SAICE works to be a learned community of civil engineers that aims to enable its members (through accountability and consultation) to effectively provide the public with economically and environmentally sustainable infrastructure.
 The organization also seeks to further and preserve the professional ethics of South Africa’s civil engineers.

 SAICET Patrons Engineering Bursary (SPEBS) Scheme